Monte Carlo Null Models for Genomic Data: Null Models for Genomic Locations

 where

 and

 are weights that correct for edge effects.
 Finally, $L(\tau)$ is estimated by

-\section{Null models for genomic locations}
+\section{Null Models for Genomic Locations}

-In this section, we will show how to choose a null model when we want to test whether the points in a point track are independent of segments in a segment track.
-Several null models that have preservation orderings according to both case A and B in Section \ref{sec:ordering} are presented.
-The results are as expected, with more preservation giving larger p-values.
+In this section we will show how to choose a null model when we want to test whether the points in a point track are independent of segments in a segment track.
+Several null models that have preservation orderings according to both cases A and B in Section~\ref{sec:ordering} are presented.
+The results are as expected, with more preservation giving larger $p$-values.

 A fully extended human chromosome would be about one meter long, consisting of about 3 billion base pairs.
 The properties vary along the genome and we often divide the genome into bins and perform separate tests for each bin.
-There are about 30,000 genes, represented as intervals of base pairs or segments in the terminology of~\citet{sandve2010}.
+There are about 30,000 genes, represented as intervals of base pairs or segments in the terminology of \citet{sandve2010}.
 Transcription factors (TF) regulate the expression of genes by binding to DNA in the spatial proximity of the genes they regulate, interacting with the complex of proteins that transcribes DNA to RNA (the transcriptional machinery).
 As the DNA may form loops, spatial proximity is not necessarily the same as proximity along the sequence.
-A TF that binds to DNA may therefore regulate the expression of a gene that is millions of base pairs away from the binding site, and may even regulate genes on different chromosomes \citep{visel09genomic,ruf11large-scale}.
+A TF that binds to DNA may therefore regulate the expression of a gene that is millions of base pairs away from the binding site, and may even regulate genes on different chromosomes (\cite{visel09genomic}; \cite{ruf11large-scale}).
 In higher organisms, such as humans, transcription factor binding sites are organized into modular units, often referred to as cis-regulatory modules (CRM).
-These CRM usually comprise a few hundred base pairs, and are characterized by a high local frequency of binding for one or several TFs \citep{berman02exploiting,zhou04cismodule}.
+These CRM usually comprise a few hundred base pairs and are characterized by a high local frequency of binding for one or several TFs (\cite{berman02exploiting}; \cite{zhou04cismodule}).
 TFs that interact with the transcriptional machinery to increase the expression of genes at some distance from where the TFs bind to DNA are often referred to as enhancers, and the regions of DNA containing such TF binding sites are often referred to as enhancer regions.
-The TF are also segments of base pairs, but since these segments usually are shorter than the genes, these are often represented as unmarked points in the terminology of~\citet{sandve2010}.
+The TF are also segments of base pairs, but since these segments usually are shorter than the genes, these are often represented as unmarked points in the terminology of \citet{sandve2010}.

-\subsection{Specifying details of hypothesis tests: Transcription factor binding relative to genes}
+\subsection{Specifying Details of Hypothesis Tests: Transcription Factor Binding Relative to Genes}